flag South Africa South Africa: Tax System

 In general, expenses incurred for the purposes of income generation are deductible.

 The majority of taxes (with the exception of income taxes, donations tax, withholding taxes on interest, and dividends tax) are deductible from a company’s taxable income, provided they qualify for deduction under general rules.
-Losses may be carried forward indefinitely, as long as an active trade or business of a similar nature is carried on without interruption.
+Assessed losses can be carried forward indefinitely, as long as a similar trade or business remains active without interruption.
+For tax years ending on or after March 31, 2023, companies with assessed losses can offset the balance of these losses carried forward, but the offset amount must not exceed the greater of ZAR 1 million or 80% of the taxable income for that year.
+Loss carrybacks are not permitted in South Africa.

 Charitable contributions to certain approved public benefit organisations are tax-deductible (capped at 10% of taxable income).